soenneker/soenneker.blazor.apiclient/.github/SECURITY.md

 - You will be credited as the reporter (unless you request anonymity)
 - A patch release and changelog update will follow

-We follow [Coordinated Vulnerability Disclosure](https://vuls.cert.org/confluence/display/CVD) best practices—working privately with reporters to verify, fix, and only publicly disclose security issues once a safe resolution is in place.
+We follow [Coordinated Vulnerability Disclosure](https://vuls.cert.org/confluence/display/CVD) best practices; working privately with reporters to verify, fix, and only publicly disclose security issues once a safe resolution is in place.

 ## Security Best Practices